-- 3 Create a VMWProviderVdcParams element that specifies the properties of the Provider VDC. - a Include a VimServer element that references the vCenter server that you have chosen to supply a resource pool and storage profiles to this Provider VDC. - b Include a ResourcePoolRefs element that specifies one resource pool.

-The ResourcePoolRef must contain the href attribute value of the VimServer element you created in Step 3a, as well as the MoRef and VimObjectType values of the resource pool as they appear in the ResourcePool and element from the resource pool list.
-See the request portion of Example: Create a Provider VDC.
+- 3 Create a VMWProviderVdcParams element that specifies the properties of the Provider VDC. - a Include a VimServer element that references the vCenter Server instance to supply a resource pool and storage profiles to this Provider VDC. - b Include a ResourcePoolRefs element that specifies one resource pool. - The ResourcePoolRef must contain the href attribute value of the VimServer element that you created in Step 3a, and the MoRef and VimObjectType values of the resource pool as they appear in the ResourcePool element from the resource pool list.
+See the request portion of Example: Create a Provider VDC Backed by NSX Data Center for vSphere or NSX-T Data Center.

-Note You must specify exactly one resource pool when you create the Provider VDC.
-You can add more resource pools after the Provider VDC is created.
+Note You must specify exactly one resource pool when you create the Provider VDC, which is the primary resource pool.
+After creating the Provider VDC, you can add more resource pools.

-- c Include at least one StorageProfile element that contains the name of a storage profile that has been defined on the vCenter server referenced in the VimServer element you created in Step 3a. - d (Optional) If you have created a VXLAN-backed network pool that you want this Provider VDC to use instead of the default VXLAN-backed network pool, include a VxlanNetworkPool element that references the pool.
-See Create a VXLAN-Backed Network Pool. - 4 POST the VMWProviderVdc element you created in Step 3 to the URL described in Step 2.

-See the request portion of Example: Create a Provider VDC.
+c Include at least one StorageProfile element that contains the name of a storage profile that has been defined on the vCenter server referenced in the VimServer element you created in Step 3a.

+- d If you created a VXLAN-backed network pool that you want this Provider VDC to use instead of the default VXLAN-backed network pool, include a VxlanNetworkPool element that references the pool.
+See Create a VXLAN-Backed Network Pool. - e If you registered an NSX-T Manager instance that you want to this Provider VDC to use, include an NsxTManagerReference element. - 4 POST the VMWProviderVdc element you created in Step 3 to the URL described in Step 2.
+See the request portion of Example: Create a Provider VDC Backed by NSX Data Center for vSphere or NSX-T Data Center.